 The satellite revisit every 5 days with potential for up to 73 maps per year.
-However, cloud or smoke cover may obscure the images and reduce their quality or usability so that it is only possible to compose 5-10 full sets of maps for the Lower Herbert each year.
+However, cloud or smoke cover may obscure the images and reduce their quality or usability so that it is only possible to compose 5-10 full sets of maps each year.